Under-44/rust-test-git/README.md

 # RUST TEST GIT

-yeah just a wee lil test
+testing git sytax and learning rust ownership at the same time just a lil test

-another change